Associate Professor Jonathan Rhodes teaches the following subjects:

 This course explores the relationship between spatial patterns and processes in an ecological context through understanding of the landscape mosaic and landscape elements, how these are affected by natural & human environmental change, & in the context of conservation management.

 This course provides students with a foundation in the science and technology of geographical information systems (GIS).
-GIS science focuses on ways to describe and explain geographical patterns and processes.
-GIS technology focuses on data modelling, databases and map visualisation.
-The course provides GIS application skills in fields such as ecology, environmental, marine and earth sciences and physical geography, and provides laboratory sessions for students to apply GIS for practical problem solving in these fields.
+GIS science focuses on ways to describe and represent geographical phenomena and explain geographical patterns and processes.
+GIS technology focuses on data modelling, databases, map visualisation and web applications.
+The course provides GIS skills that can be applied in a wide range of areas, including ecology, conservation science, environmental management, planning, geography, and the earth sciences and provides laboratory sessions and a field trip for students to apply GIS to solve practical real-world problems.

 Advanced Geographical Information Systems - GEOM3002/7002 (Semester 2)